softwaremill/sttp/docs/goals.rst

 Non-goals of the project
 ------------------------

 * implement a full HTTP client.
-Instead, sttp wraps existing HTTP clients, providing a consistent, programmer-friendly API.
+Instead, sttp client wraps existing HTTP clients, providing a consistent, programmer-friendly API.
 All network-related concerns such as sending the requests, connection pooling, receiving responses are delegated to the chosen backend
 * provide ultimate flexibility in defining the request.
 While it's possible to define *most* valid HTTP requests, e.g. some of the less common body chunking approaches aren't available

 How is sttp different from other libraries?